-10 other Marin cities and towns
+- 10 other Marin cities and towns

-County of Marin
+- County of Marin

-Transportation Authority of Marin
+- Transportation Authority of Marin

-Marin Municipal Water District
+- Marin Municipal Water District

-Marin Clean Energy
+- Marin Clean Energy

-Town Hall's Solar Roof Panels
+Solar Roof Panels on Town Buildings

 Back in 2006, Tiburon became the first governmental building in Marin County to install solar panels on the roof.
 The Town hall offsets about 27% of it electricity consumption with the help of 140 rooftop panels.
 This system can generate up to 39,000 kilowatt hours per year.

 Residents can also install solar panels on their rooftops with a building permit.
 For more information on solar panels on homes, please contact the Building Division at 415-435-7357 or download a copy of the Solar Policy Guidelines, which includes this information:

-Roof-mounted solar collectors should match the roof pitch and be placed in close proximity to the surface of the roof below them.
+- Roof-mounted solar collectors should match the roof pitch and be placed in close proximity to the surface of the roof below them.

-Ground-mounted solar collectors and accessory equipment shall be screened from off-side view through careful placement and/or the use of landscaping and fencing.
+- Ground-mounted solar collectors and accessory equipment shall be screened from off-side view through careful placement and/or the use of landscaping and fencing.